 This guide highlights the historical background of the collection, provides an overview of the types of materials one can expect to find within it, and offers suggestions for how to effectively search for these materials using the Library's online catalog.

 Nearly all of the items in this collection are among those that were captured by the Allied Forces during the Occupation of Japan (1945-52) after World War II.
 During the Occupation, Allied Forces personnel gathered any documents or publications deemed to be of potential value for intelligence gathering purposes and sent them back to the United States for processing at the Washington Document Center (WDC).
 From there, government documents and records were sent to the National Archives and Records Administration (NARA), while published materials were directed to the Library of Congress.

-Among scholars and librarians these materials have come to be known as “confiscated” or “requisitioned” literature (sesshū bunken 接収文献).
+Among scholars and librarians these materials have come to be known as "confiscated" or "requisitioned" literature (sesshū bunken 接収文献).
 The numerous varieties of printed material captured during and after WWII represent some of the most unique items in the Library’s Japanese collection.
-Many of these publications are the only ones of their kind available in North America and, in some cases, the world.
+Many of these publications are the only ones of their kind available outside of Japan.